Joe Flacco: 2013

-2014 season
+2014

-In their 2014 season home opener, the Ravens played against the division rival Cincinnati Bengals.
+In their 2014 season home opener, the Ravens played against the division rival Bengals.
 The game saw the Ravens trailing practically the entire time; however, their one lead of the game came off of an 80-yard touchdown pass from Flacco to wide receiver Steve Smith Sr. At the time, it was the longest touchdown throw of Flacco's career.
 However, the Ravens would go on to lose the game 16–23, after Bengals' quarterback Andy Dalton connected with receiver A. J. Green for an even more stupendous 77-yard touchdown that would ultimately be the game winner.
 It would be the first time since 2005 that the Ravens lost their home opener.
 Flacco finished the game completing 35 of 62 passes and throwing for a season-high 345 passing yards along with a touchdown and an interception, with a passer rating of 71.0.

 Flacco had his best game of the season in Week 6, and one of the best games of his career.
 He completed 21 of 28 passes for 306 yards and a career-high five touchdown passes to four different receivers (Smith Sr., Torrey Smith, Kamar Aiken, and Michael Campanaro) with no interceptions.
 He once again wasn't sacked and had a season-high passer rating of 149.7.
 Flacco became the fastest quarterback to throw five touchdown passes, as it only took him 16 minutes and 3 seconds.
 The Ravens blew out the Tampa Bay Buccaneers 48–17.
 He earned AFC Offensive Player of the Week honors for the third time in his career.

-In Week 16, the Ravens took on the Houston Texans with a chance to clinch the playoffs.
+In Week 16, the Ravens took on the Texans with a chance to clinch the playoffs.
 Flacco played his worst game of the season, and arguably the worst of his career.
 He ended the first half with only 27 passing yards and two interceptions, as the Ravens trailed 0–16 going into halftime.
 The Ravens would rally in the second half, as Flacco threw two touchdown passes to Torrey Smith, but the Ravens never held a lead in the entire game and ended up losing 13–25.
 Flacco finished completing 21 of 50 passes for 195 yards, two touchdowns and three interceptions with a season-low passer rating of 41.7.
 He was also sacked twice.